vitalab/vitalab.github.io/article/_posts/2024-08-19-MedTrinity25M.md

 # Visual Q&A

 To demonstrate the power of their dataset, the authors implemented a multimodal vision LLM called Large Language and Vision Assistant (**LLaVA**)[^2].
 LLaVA combines a vision encoder with Vicuna[^3] for general-purpose visual and language understanding.
-The core idea behind LLaVA is illustrated in the following figure where **f_\phi** is Vicuna:
+The core idea behind LLaVA is illustrated in the following figure where $$f_\phi$$ is Vicuna:

 ![](/article/images/medtrinity/sc03.jpeg)